RafidMuhymin/astro-spa/README.md

 Default: `true`

-Whether or not the prefetching of the internal links will be upgraded to fetch on mouse over and touch start.
+Whether or not the prefetching of the internal links will be upgraded to fetch on `mouseover` and `touchstart`.

 ### progressBar